Sperm Whale Facts

 Normally, the sperm whale swims through the ocean at a speed of about 6 mph (10 km/h).
 Yet, it can also "sprint" and reach speeds of up to 19 mph (30 km/h).

 Normally, male and female sperm whales live in separate groups.
 They meet again during the mating season.
-Sperm whale calves are breast-fed for 1-2 years and protected by the older animals.
+Sperm whale calves are breast-fed for one to two years and protected by the older animals.
 For this purpose they regroup in a formation resembling the blossom of a marguerite (the calf in the middle, protected by the older sperm whales).